pocoproject/poco/MongoDB/README-ReplicaSet.md

 2. Add setVersion/electionId tracking for split-brain prevention
 3. Implement proper server removal logic based on primary's hello response
 4. Use lastWriteDate for accurate staleness calculations
+5. Implement RTT-based server selection for "nearest" read preference
-5. Parse and expose logicalSessionTimeoutMinutes for session support detection
+6. Parse and expose logicalSessionTimeoutMinutes for session support detection

 **Contributions welcome**: These features are well-defined in the SDAM specification and would be excellent contributions to the project.